 Do Take Your Friends to See Manatees

 We know first hand about the previous warning because of Our President’s Day Manatee Trip.
-Two friends (Janiel from Culture Trekking and Katie from Traveling Spud) came to visit because that was the only weekend they could make it into town.
+Two friends (Janiel from Culture Trekking and Katie from Traveling Spud) came to visit because that was the only weekend they could make it out for a Florida getaway.
 We added a local friend Joe and his girlfriend, Emily.
 Our travel posse was set and ready to go.
 This was the first manatee trip for Janiel, Katie, and Emily.
 They fell in love with manatees, President’s Day Weekend and all.

 Don’t Take Trouble Makers to Swim with Manatees